-60+ Free Places To Play with Westchester & Hudson Valley Kids
+50 Free Places To Play With Kids in Westchester and the Hudson Valley

 Hilltop Hanover Farm in Yorktown Heights is free to visit (fees apply for select events and pick-your-own produce).

 2. See the Raptors and Turtles